marialves24/marialves24/README.md

-- 👋 Hi, I’m @marialves24
+- Hello there, I’m @marialves24
-- 👀 I’m interested in art tuff
+- I’m interested in any kind of art stuff
-- 🌱 I’m currently learning ...
+- I’m currently learning german
-- 💞️ I’m looking to collaborate on ...
+- I’m looking to collaborate on school, I guess
-- 📫 How to reach me ...

 <!---
 marialves24/marialves24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.